Treatment plans for pre-teen and teenage mental health problems and conditions

 There’s clear evidence that, for adults, practising mindfulness can have health benefits.

-For example, studies suggest that mindfulness-based stress reduction (MBSR) can reduce stress and have some positive effects on other mental health issues, and that mindfulness-based cognitive therapy (MBCT) can maintain treatment gains made for depression, prevent relapses and be as effective as an antidepressant.
+For example, studies suggest that mindfulness-based stress reduction (MBSR) can reduce stress and improve other mental health issues.
+They also suggest that mindfulness-based cognitive therapy (MBCT) can help people with depression stay well and avoid depression in the future.
+It can work just as well as antidepressants.

 There’s growing evidence that mindfulness is also effective with children and teenagers.